 You are in for a treat!
 In this post, you will learn how to make a Cajun Blackened Chicken Recipe that will:

-- Taste spicy and flavorful and that your whole family will love.
+- Taste spicy and flavorful with the Cajun Blackened Seasoning and that your whole family will love.

 - Pair well with two Cajun / Creole side dishes for a complete delicious Mardi Gras or Fat Tuesday dinner.